bgrant14/ce-lesson-and-asst-007-logic-gates/README.md

 ## Section 5: Microbit Logic Analyzer

+1. __Narrative__

-1. In this experiment, the microbit code from the previous experiment was modified to show output from the logic gates line-by-line.
+   In this experiment, the microbit code from the previous experiment was modified to show output from the logic gates line-by-line.
 The microbit stores the output from each input combination in an array, which it passes to a function that determines which (if any) of the basic gates it represents.
 The microbit then displays the result on the screen or says "No name" for a logic function which is not identifiable as a basic gate.

    If the code detects an XOR gate, it assumes that it is connected to the XOR/XNOR chip and powers an additional output pin to switch the chip to XNOR mode.
 It then displays the next set of results line-by-line next to the XOR results before running a second analysis and confirming that it is XNOR.

    I used the same code for both sections of this assignment as I misunderstood the instructions.
 However, the code works for both parts.

-   **_The following exhaustive truth tables were generated using a C program.
+   _The following exhaustive truth tables were generated using a C program.
 I have included my code in the repository._

-   _NOR Exhaustive Truth Table_
+   ___NOR Exhaustive Truth Table___

    | A | B | C | D | E | F | G | H | _Q_ |
    |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|